KUL-RSDA/documentation/GEOSldas/GEOSldas_on_HPC.md

-< 31/06/2021 : Alexander Gruber> : First version of the documentation, for GEOSldas v17.9.3 and Baselibs v6.1.0
+<31/06/2021> : Alexander Gruber> : First version of the documentation, for GEOSldas v17.9.3 and Baselibs v6.1.0

-< 08/09/2021 : Alexander Gruber> : Updated documentation for GEOSldas v17.9.4 and Baselibs v6.2.4
+<08/09/2021> : Alexander Gruber> : Updated documentation for GEOSldas v17.9.4 and Baselibs v6.2.4

-< 14/02/2022 : Alexander Gruber> : Updated documentation for Catchment-CN
+<14/02/2022> : Alexander Gruber> : Updated documentation for Catchment-CN

+<16/03/2022> : Alexander Gruber> : Updated documentation on Baselib versioning and source code alterations

 # First steps